spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 ### 2. Instructor Do: Demo Lighthouse (10 mins)

 * Google has created a tool called Lighthouse which will allow us to run an audit on our page and find out different metrics about how it performs and what is hindering its performance.
-Lighthouse is a quality audting tool developed by Google for analyzing web pages.
+Lighthouse is a quality auditing tool developed by Google for analyzing web pages.

   * It provides audits for performance, accessibility, SEO, and progressive web applications.